dsccommunity/ExchangeDsc/README.md

 * Fix array comparison issues by removing check for if array is null
 * Suppress PSDSCDscExamplesPresent PSScriptAnalyzer issues for resources that do have examples
 * Fix PSUseDeclaredVarsMoreThanAssignments issues from PSScriptAnalyzer
+* Remove requirements for second DAG member, or second Witness server, from MSFT_xExchDatabaseAvailabilityGroup.Integration.Tests

 ### 1.11.0.0
 * xExchActiveSyncVirtualDirectory: Fix issue where ClientCertAuth parameter set to "Allowed" instead of "Accepted"